ignite/cli/docs/migration/index.md

 parent:
   title: Migration
   order: 3
-description: For chains that were scaffolded with Starport versions lower than v0.19.2, changes are required to use Starport v0.19.2.
+description: For chains that were scaffolded with Ignite CLI versions lower than v0.19.2, changes are required to use Ignite CLI v0.19.2.
 ---

-# Upgrading a blockchain to use Starport v0.19.2
+# Upgrading a Blockchain to use Ignite CLI v0.19.2

-Starport v0.19.2 comes with IBC v2.0.2.

-With Starport v0.19.2, the contents of the deprecated Starport Modules `tendermint/spm` repo are moved to the official Starport repo which introduces breaking changes.

-To migrate your chain that was scaffolded with Starport versions lower than v0.19.2:

-1. IBC upgrade: Use the [IBC migration documents](https://github.com/cosmos/ibc-go/blob/main/docs/migrations/v1-to-v2.md)

-2. In your chain's `go.mod` file, remove `tendermint/spm` and add the v0.19.2 version of `tendermint/starport`.
-If your chain uses these packages, change the import paths as shown:

-    - `github.com/tendermint/spm/ibckeeper` moved to `github.com/tendermint/starport/starport/pkg/cosmosibckeeper`
-    - `github.com/tendermint/spm/cosmoscmd` moved to `github.com/tendermint/starport/starport/pkg/cosmoscmd`
-    - `github.com/tendermint/spm/openapiconsole` moved to `github.com/tendermint/starport/starport/pkg/openapiconsole`
-    - `github.com/tendermint/spm/testutil/sample` moved to `github.com/tendermint/starport/starport/pkg/cosmostestutil/sample`
+Ignite CLI _v0.19.2_ comes with IBC _v2.0.2_.
+To migrate your chain scaffold with _v0.19_ or _v0.18_ version of Ignite CLI, apply changes introduced in PR [#1975](https://github.com/ignite-hq/cli/pull/1975/files) to your chain.

+With _v0.19.2_, contents of `tendermint/spm` moved to Ignite CLI's own repo.
+Upgrade your chain's `go.mod` by removing `tendermint/spm` and adding _v0.19.2_ version of `ignite-hq/cli`.